getify/foi-lang/formalization-work/Foi-Specification.md

 The equivalence is total, not approximate.
 The two forms share the CondClause primitive (§4.1), and their consequent slots are the same grammar (`BlockExprStrict | Expr`), so every consequent shape of §4.3 -- expression, bare block, def-block, assignment -- transfers unchanged.
 Match/no-match, the `empty` non-match value, conditional evaluation of the consequent, static type, tail position, and frame allocation all follow from §5.1 applied to a one-clause cascade.

 An implementation may therefore lower `GuardedExpr` to `IndepMatchExpr` at any stage after parsing and share a single evaluation path for both.
-The guard is a surface abbreviation, not an independent semantic construct; §4.2 and §4.3 describe its behavior directly because it is the form a reader meets first, not because it carries semantics §5 lacks.
+The guard is a surface abbreviation, not an independent semantic construct.

 **Related forms.**